thiagosanches/iot-testing/README.md

 ## [read.py](read.py)

-The python script is the responsible to read the data from Arduino through the serial communication.
+The python script is the responsible to read the data from Arduino through the serial communication in the way that Prometheus understand it.

 #### Python Dependencies
 ```